 - This type of video must have a minimum size of 75KB.

-- Since it can be upto 30 minutes in length, you may need to compress the file to get it to under the limit of 200 MB.
+- Since it can be upto 30 minutes in length, you may need to compress the file to the LinkedIn post size of under 200 MB.

 - You can upload only a landscape or square video to your company page.
-The dimensions must be between 4:3 and 16:9, like in the example below:
+The LinkedIn post dimensions must be between 4:3 and 16:9, like in the example below:

 - The dimensions can be anywhere from 4:3 to 16:9, which suits anything from a standard corporate video to more cinematic video genres, such as a film trailer.